 1903: in Whistler's studio at his death and bequeathed to his sister-in-law,

-They were both priced at 10 guineas in 1889, but remained unsold, and were returned to Whistler after the exhibition by Wunderlich's on the SS Servia.
-1
+It was priced at 35 guineas in 1889, but remained unsold, and was returned after the exhibition by Wunderlich's on the SS Servia.
+2

 1: Anon., 'Etchings, Drawings, Pastels', New York Times, New York, 3 March 1889, p.
 5.

 2: G. Dieterlen, H. Wunderlich & Co., Wunderlich to Whistler, 1 November 1889, GUW #07187.